Skip to primary navigation Skip to content Skip to footer

 • Carry a Map & Compass that you understand: While popular routes are well-trodden, navigation skills are crucial, especially in poor visibility.

 • Carry at least one, charged phone : These can be incredibly useful in all sorts of ways.
+Check ELS is switched on.

 • Go with someone else : Having a pal for a chat and a fellow decision maker can be a very good idea.